-2) The day-to-day implementation and management of the Supporting Pupils with Medical Conditions Policy and Procedures of The Rookeries Carleton J, I & N School.

-3) Liaising with healthcare professionals regarding the training required for staff.

-4) Identifying staff who need to be aware of a child's medical condition.

-5) Developing Individual Healthcare Plans (IHPs).

-6) Ensuring a sufficient number of trained members of staff are available to implement the policy and deliver IHPs in normal, contingency and emergency situations.

-7) If necessary, facilitating the recruitment of staff for the purpose of delivering the promises made in this policy.
-Ensuring more than one staff member is identified, to cover holidays / absences and emergencies.

-8) Ensuring the correct level of insurance is in place for teachers who support pupils in line with this policy.

-9) Continuous two way liaison with school nurses and school in the case of any child who has or develops an identified medical condition.

-10) Ensuring confidentiality and data protection
+- 2) The day-to-day implementation and management of the Supporting Pupils with Medical Conditions Policy and Procedures of The Rookeries Carleton J, I & N School. - 3) Liaising with healthcare professionals regarding the training required for staff. - 4) Identifying staff who need to be aware of a child's medical condition. - 5) Developing Individual Healthcare Plans (IHPs). - 6) Ensuring a sufficient number of trained members of staff are available to implement the policy and deliver IHPs in normal, contingency and emergency situations. - 7) If necessary, facilitating the recruitment of staff for the purpose of delivering the promises made in this policy.
+Ensuring more than one staff member is identified, to cover holidays / absences and emergencies. - 8) Ensuring the correct level of insurance is in place for teachers who support pupils in line with this policy. - 9) Continuous two way liaison with school nurses and school in the case of any child who has or develops an identified medical condition. - 10) Ensuring confidentiality and data protection - 11) Assigning appropriate accommodation for medical treatment/ care - 12) Considering the purchase of a defibrillator. - 13) Consider voluntarily holding 'spare' salbutamol asthma inhalers for emergency use.

-11) Assigning appropriate accommodation for medical treatment/ care d) Staff members are responsible for:
+d) Staff members are responsible for: